eugeny11/Client-Part-App-React-JS/README.md

 # Client Part Of App, React JS

+## HOW TO CLONE AND RUN REACT APP

+Open your terminal and then type. $ git clone {the url to the GitHub repo} This clones the repo. cd into the new folder and type. $ npm install.
+This installs the required dependencies.
+To run the React project. $ npm start.

 ## FORMULATION OF TASK

 A well-known bicycle rental company in major Russian cities is experiencing problems with frequent theft of their property (bicycles).
 As a possible solution to the problem, the company wants to keep a record of these cases and track progress.
 Their own developers have already prepared the server side of the application, but you need to implement the client side.